AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Introduction

-Significant theoretical progress has been achieved in the study of spacetime with a non-zero genus.
-In 1989, Witten showed that in the case where the cosmological constant is zero, the partition function of three dimensional pure quantum gravity can be expressed as the integration of the Ray-Singer analytic torsion over the moduli space of the Einstein equations~\cite{EW}.
-In 1993, Carlip presented a method to compute the partition function of three dimensional pure quantum gravity, accounting for genus fluctuations.
-He showed that there is a divergence in the partition function~\cite{SC2}.
-In 2000, Krasnov demonstrated that the regularized Einstein-Hilbert action of the AdS$_{3}$ handlebody spacetime is equivalent to the Takhtajan-Zograf action, which is the action of the Liouville field defined on the two dimensional boundary of the bulk AdS$_{3}$ spacetime~\cite{KK}.
-Following this, Takhtajan, Teo and Park proved that this equivalence holds even when the boundary surface exhibits elliptic or parabolic singularities (cone points or punctures, respectively)~\cite{TT,PTT,PT}.
+Significant theoretical progress has been achieved in studying spacetimes with non-zero genus.
+In 1989, Witten demonstrated that, when the cosmological constant is zero, the partition function of three-dimensional pure quantum gravity can be expressed as the integral of the Ray-Singer analytic torsion (a topological invariant) over the moduli space of the Einstein equations~\cite{EW}.
+In 1993, Carlip introduced a method to compute the partition function of three dimensional quantum gravity, accounting for wormhole fluctuations in the limit of a small cosmological constant.
+He showed that the partition function exhibits divergence~\cite{SC2}.
+In 2000, Krasnov showed that the regularized Einstein-Hilbert action of the AdS$_{3}$ handlebody spacetime is equivalent to the Takhtajan-Zograf action, which corresponds to the action of the Liouville field defined on the two dimensional boundary of the bulk AdS$_{3}$ spacetime~\cite{KK}.
+Subsequently, Takhtajan, Teo, and Park proved that this equivalence holds even when the boundary surface contains elliptic or parabolic singularities (cone points or punctures, respectively)~\cite{TT,PTT,PT}.
 These findings strongly support the AdS$_{3}$/CFT$_{2}$ duality.
-In recent years, some researchers have employed new methods to study the partition function of thermal AdS$_{3}$ spacetime, incorporating the contributions of the boundary graviton excitations~\cite{AE,NAS}.
-Other significant studies have also been undertaken, see~\cite{SCO,KB,AE2,JKA,SA,H,PSD,HZ} and the references therein.
-We will not list them all here.
+In recent years, researchers have employed new methods to study the partition function of thermal AdS$_{3}$ spacetime, incorporating contributions from boundary graviton excitations~\cite{AE,NAS}.
+Other significant studies have also been undertaken; see~\cite{SCO,SC3,KB,AE2,JKA,SA,H,PSD,SH1,SH2,SH3,SH4} and references therein.
+We will not enumerate them all here.